What’s in your home that could cause cancer?

 Did you know that companies do not have to disclose all the ingredients in their products?
 Vague ingredients such as “fragrance” on a label can mean up to even one hundred harmful chemicals (such as phalates) concocted to appeal to your sense of smell or sight – but are harmful to your body.
 Endless products, including laundry detergent, hand & dish soap, air fresheners, candles, toilet cleaners and more are scented.

 If you’re wanting your home to smell lovely, there are many options!
 My favorite is diffusing essential oils.
 They smell amazing and also have added health benefits – such as decreasing inflammation, improving mood, reducing stress, and even cleaning the air quality of your home!
 I love clary sage*, bergamot*, and orange* – all of which smell lovely and are uplifting.
 I love this diffuser and the Primavera brand of essential oils for their purity and clean extraction process.
+Check out my favorite oils to diffuse in this post.
 Instead of dryer sheets, use wool balls and add a drop of your favorite essential oil on them before tossing in the dryer.
 This laundry detergent is great – plant-based and no funky fragrance.
 For more household cleaning tips & natural alternatives, check out this post.
+Not sure where to start with essential oils?
+Here’s my beginner’s guide.
+Want to improve your indoor air quality?
+This post is for you.

 *Use the coupon code amberbodilyhealth for a discount at checkout.